 Creating And Editing Dashboards

 CloudZero's Analytics enables customers to self-serve cloud cost analytics.
 Organizers and Editors can create and edit dashboards to share with the rest of their organization.
-They can also create folders for organizing dashboards (in beta).
+They can also create folders for organizing dashboards.

 Analytics Supports One Year Of Data